EthenThinkful/baby-names/README.md

 # babyNames
-Coded a variety of different methods and test methods that calculate statistics of baby name data within CSV files.
+Developed a variety of different methods and test cases that calculate statistics of baby name data within CSV files, by incorporating divide-and-conquer design techniques.

 ##Demo: